Sprint Acquires Virgin - Sprint's prepaid brand options continued

 Unlike Option

-4, I believe this option is actually possible!
+4, I believed this option was actually possible!

 Bottom line is